Arc-Computer/ATLAS/examples/sdk/README.md

 ## Running an Example

-From the root of the SDK repo:
+From the root of this docs repository (after installing the SDK):

 ```bash
 python examples/sdk/01_minimal_example.py